Allatchimi/school-deployment/README.md

   - Ser Secret `SSH_HOST` with the value of the server IP or domain name

   - Set Secret `SSH_KEY`.
-SSH_KEY is the private key without the passphrase.
+SSH_KEY is the private key without the passphrase used to login into the server.
 You can use this command to show the file content:

     ```
     cat ~/.ssh/id_ed25519